 LNR has conducted stock assessment surveys at BBSP using Lummi protocols on three occasions: in 2003, 2004, and 2005.
 In addition, LNR jointly surveyed BBSP with WDFW personnel after a mass mortality-event was reported in 2006.
-WDFW separately surveyed BBSP in 2003, 2005, 2007, 2009, and also in 2011 (with participation by some LNR staff).
+WDFW separately surveyed BBSP in 2003, 2005, 2007, 2009, and also in 2011 and 2013 (with participation by some LNR staff).

 Historically, WDFW have used the Campbell protocol referenced in the Region 1 Bivalve agreement to conduct surveys.

-In 2011, this approach was changed by agreement with the tribe so that the overall survey effort could be reduced while the original 30% precision goal could be attained.
-This outcome was made possible by stratifying the area to be surveyed using geopositioned survey results from previous tribal and state surveys to delineate the area that encompassed the majority of the Manila clam population.
+In 2011, this approach was changed by agreement with the tribe so that the overall survey effort could be reduced while preserving the original 30% precision goal.
+This outcome was made possible by stratifying the area to be surveyed using the combined geo-positioned survey results from previous tribal and state surveys to delineate the area that encompassed the majority of the Manila clam population.

-The results of past surveys were also used to estimate the percentage of the biomass at BBSP present outside of the survey area, and to extrapolate the final biomass estimate for BBSP.
-In 2011, the WDFW/LNR survey results indicated that a population biomass of 94.590 lbs was present at BBSP, and that this would equate to a tribal TAC allocation of 24,972 lbs (Alex Bradbury, WDFW, Pers.
+The results of past surveys were used to estimate the percentage of the biomass at BBSP present outside of the new survey area, and thereby to extrapolate the final biomass estimate for BBSP from future survey results.

+In 2013, the WDFW/LNR survey results indicated that a population biomass of 98,747 lbs was present at BBSP, and that this would equate to a tribal TAC allocation of 26,069 lbs (Alex Bradbury, WDFW, Pers.
 Comm.).